-4.1.
+6.1.
 Retention Basin Design Criteria

-A "retention basin" is a depressional area within the landscape that is designed to store and retain a defined quantity of runoff, allowing it to percolate through permeable soils into the shallow groundwater.
-This section discusses the requirements for retention systems, historically referred to as "dry retention basins", or natural depressional areas, often integrated into a site's landscaping, where the bottom is typically flat, and turf (natural turf grass, no synthetic turf), natural ground covers, or other appropriate vegetative or othermethods are used to promote infiltration and stabilize the basin bottom and slopes (see Figure 4.1.1).
+A "retention basin" is a recessed area within the landscape that is designed to store and retain a defined quantity of runoff, allowing it to percolate through permeable soils into the shallow ground water aquifer.
+This section discusses the requirements for retention systems, historically referred to as "dry retention basins", which are constructed or natural depressional areas, often integrated into a site's landscaping, where the bottom is typically flat, and turf, natural ground covers or other appropriate vegetative or other methods are used to promote infiltration and stabilize the basin bottom and slopes (see Figure 6.1.1).